epam/ai-dial/docs/Deployment/realtime-analytics.md

 Follow the [instructions](https://github.com/epam/ai-dial-analytics-realtime/blob/development/README.md) to setup AI DIAL Analytics Realtime service.

-### Step 4: Prompt Log Collector
+### Step 4: Log Collector

-By default, AI DIAL Core uses the external open-source solution [vector.dev](https://vector.dev/) as a log collector to send **chat completion logs** to AI DIAL Analytics Realtime via HTTP.
-It can also be used to send it to storages such as AWS S3, Azure Blob Store, GCP Cloud Storage or any other "sink".
+AI DIAL uses the external open-source solution [Vector](https://github.com/vectordotdev/vector) as a log collector to transfer a `.log` file with **chat completion logs** to AI DIAL Analytics Realtime service via HTTP.
+Analytics Realtime tool is a "sink" of Vector.
+Vector can also be used to send logs to storages such as AWS S3, Azure Blob Store, GCP Cloud Storage or any other "sink".

-> You can find more details on delivering observability data to an HTTP server in the vector.dev [documentation](https://vector.dev/docs/reference/configuration/sinks/http).
+> You can find more details on delivering observability data to an HTTP server in the Vector [documentation](https://vector.dev/docs/reference/configuration/sinks/http).

-This is the example of vector.dev configuration:
+This is an example of Vector configuration:

 ```yaml
 sources: